 4. The Starlets by Lee Kelly & Jennifer Thorne

-Setting: Italy, Monaco
+Setting: Italy, France, Monaco

 Thank you to NetGalley and Harper Muse for sending a digital ARC of this book for review consideration.
 All opinions are my own.